Allan Gilbert Cram

+Allan Gilbert Cram (1886–1947) was an American painter.

+Early life

-Allen Gilbert Cram (1886–1947) was an American painter.
-Born in Washington D.C. on February 1, 1886, Cram received his fine art education in the East, studying under William Merritt Chase.
+He was born in Washington D.C. on February 1, 1886, the elder brother of writer Mildred Cram.
+Cram received his fine art education in the East, studying under William Merritt Chase.

+Career

 Cram later moved to San Diego, working mostly with western scenes.
-He was also an etcher and an illustrator for the U.S. Government.
+He was also an etcher and an illustrator for the U.S. government.
 Three of his large-scale paintings hang in the Santa Barbara County Courthouse.